DevCustodio/DevCustodio/README.md

 I'm a proud brazilian teacher of philosophy, and now i'm also a developer front-end.
 Currently, i'm working to find a good opportunity to start my career in the technology field, as a front end dev junior or something similar.
 I'm very interested in cloud n web3.
-I'm learning all the skills needed to become a great front-end developer: JS, Scrum, UX.
+I'm learning all the skills needed to become a great front-end developer: Scrum, UX.
 At least so far, cuz everything is a future possibility.

 ### Contact me! | Me contate em:
 -📫 Linkedin: www.linkedin.com/in/dénizard-custodio-dev-filosofia75 | Email: denizard79@gmail.com.